moronimotta/ncaa-march-madness-2023/README.md

 python get_team_names_JSON.py

 ```
-If you alredy have it and executed the file, you'll need to delete it and run the program again
+If you alredy have it and executed the file, you'll need to delete it and run the program again.

-This file will get all the data from table table found in "https://www.espn.com/mens-college-basketball/stats/team/_/season/2023" and writting into a JSON file
+This file will get all the data from table table found in "https://www.espn.com/mens-college-basketball/stats/team/_/season/2023" and writting into a JSON file.

 > Then you can run the next file: